InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

 #### Results analysis
 <p align="justify">
-The research is broken down into two groups: single-task experiments and multitask experiments.
-Single-task tests focused on training our proposed model to predict a single classification task, such as NHY stage, depression degree, or the existence of depression in a patient.
-In order to anticipate two or three separate classification tasks at once, we built the model for the multitask tests with that in mind.
-In this part, we use measures like as accuracy, precision, recall, and F1-score to assess the efficacy of our suggested model.
+The study is divided into two categories: single-task experiments and multitask experiments.
+Single-task experiments concentrate on training the proposed model to predict a single classification task, such as NHY stage, depression severity, or the presence of depression in a patient.
+For multitask experiments, the model is designed to simultaneously predict two or three distinct classification tasks.
+In this section, we employ metrics such as accuracy, precision, recall, and F1-score to evaluate the effectiveness of our suggested model.
 </p>
 <div align="center">